Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Algorithm from any representation to the gzd

-In what follows, we give the proof of why Algorithm \ref{alg_gzd} terminates in the gzd.
-We first show that the s.l.i. weakly decreases in Lemma \ref{lem_sli_noinc}, then we show that the s.l.i. strictly decreases after finitely many steps in Lemma \ref{lem_sli_dec}.
-Finally, using those two lemmas, we prove that the m.l.i. decreases to $0$ in finitely many steps.
+To assist in the proof that Algorithm \ref{alg_gzd} terminates in the gzd, we state and prove a few lemmas.
+We first show that the s.l.i.\ weakly decreases in Lemma \ref{lem_sli_noinc}.
+Then, we show that the s.l.i.\ strictly decreases after finitely many steps in Lemma \ref{lem_sli_dec}.
+Finally, using those two lemmas, we prove that the m.l.i.\ decreases to $0$ in finitely many steps.